Jolanta Omilian

-Jolanta Omilian, real name: Jolanta Omiljanowicz-Quattrini, (born 1953) is a Polish opera singer, singing mainly belcanto and dramatic soprano parts.
+Jolanta Omilian, real name: Jolanta Omiljanowicz-Quattrini (born 1953) is a Polish opera singer, singing mainly belcanto and dramatic soprano parts.

 Education

 Jolanta Omilian is a graduate of Fryderyk Chopin University of Music in Warsaw.
-She won 1st Prize in International Vocal Competition in Belgrad in 1975.
-After moving to Italy she perfected her vocal technique in Milan with Prof. Rodolfo Celletti, mainly on Italian belcanto repertoire.
+She won 1st Prize in the International Vocal Competition in Belgrade in 1975.
+After moving to Italy, she perfected her vocal technique in Milan with Prof. Rodolfo Celletti, mainly on Italian belcanto repertoire.

 Operatic career

 She debuted as Violetta in Verdi's La Traviata in Grand Theater in Warsaw.
 Her international debut took place in La Fenice, also as Traviata (with Maestro Bruno Bartoletti conducting and Giancarlo Menotti's stage directions.
-She sang there also Rosina in Rossini's Il barbiere di Siviglia, Fiorilla in Rossini's Il Turco in Italia and Lina in Verdi's Stiffelio.
+She also sang Rosina in Rossini's Il barbiere di Siviglia, Fiorilla in Rossini's Il Turco in Italia and Lina in Verdi's Stiffelio.